ryanshiroma/XGBoost_Explorer/README.md

  - Add a plot showing potential test/error curves as new boosters are added.

 ## Quick Start Guide
+The easiest way to get set up is to create a Python 3 Conda environment using the `environment.yml` file in this repo.
+Install Ananconda [here](https://www.anaconda.com/distribution/) and be sure to grab the Python 3.7 version.
 ```
 conda env create -f environment.yml
 conda activate xgboost_explorer